H4NM/WhoYouCalling/README.md

 - Generate a Wireshark DFL filter per process.
 - Generate a BPF filter per process.
 - Visualize the processes and their network activity with an interactive network graph.
-- Perform automatic API lookups of IPs and domains
+- Perform automatic API lookups of IPs and domains.

 ## Usage:
 > **Note:** Must be run as administrator - for packet capture and listening to ETW.